marcoancona/MineTime/README.md

 MineTime is a modern, intuitive and smart calendar application.
 Connect all your calendar services and start optimizing your time.
 For more information about MineTime visit [minetime.ai](https://minetime.ai).

-#### MineTime is not open-source (yet).
+#### MineTime is totally free but not open-source (yet).
 This repository is meant to provide a transparent discussion hub for issues, feedback and ideas.

 ![Image of MineTime](https://minetime.ai/assets/img/main@2x.png)